Gluten Free For Good

 Last month I did a blog post on super foods for men.
 I also threw in some basic (and not so basic) differences in male and female brain function.
 This time I’ll focus on us girls.

 Is there a better place to start than hormones and chocolate?
-Maybe fashion, hats and shiny things.
+Maybe fashion, hats, and shiny things.
 I’ll see if I can weave them all together, but the launching pad has to be hormones.
 A brain sloshing around in a pool of estrogen looks and behaves quite different from a brain infused with testosterone.
 I touched on a few cognitive gender differences in my last post, but since I find this so fascinating, I think I’ll keep this neuro-thread going.

 I’m a research nerd and guess what I’ve discovered after logging zillions of hours reading scientific papers (plus, years of field study)?